chriskinsman/tilloo/README.md

 ## Config Documentation

-The config file has sensible defaults filled in already.
-All values present in the shipped config file must remain in the file.
+The config file has sensible defaults filled in.
+All keys present in the shipped config file must remain.
+Removing settings will cause tilloo to fail to run.

 __Settings__